huggingface/blog/langchain.md

 When using this class, the model will be loaded in cache and use your computer’s hardware; thus, you may be limited by the available resources on your computer.

 ### HuggingFaceEndpoint
- "There are also two ways to use this class.
+There are also two ways to use this class.
 You can specify the model with the `repo_id` parameter.
 Those endpoints use the [serverless API](https://huggingface.co/inference-api/serverless), which is particularly beneficial to people using [pro accounts](https://huggingface.co/subscribe/pro) or [enterprise hub](https://huggingface.co/enterprise).
 Still, regular users can already have access to a fair amount of request by connecting with their HF token in the environment where they are executing the code.

 ```python
 from langchain_huggingface import HuggingFaceEndpoint